dlt-hub/dlt/QUICKSTART.md

 python3 quickstart.py
 ```

 d.
-Inspect `schema.yml` that has been generated
+Inspect `schema.yml` that has been generated:
 ```
 vim schema.yml
 ```